mtlynch/picoshare/README.md

 ### From Docker + cloud data replication

-If you specify settings for an S3 bucket, LogPaste will use [Litestream](https://litestream.io/) to automatically replicate your data to S3.
+If you specify settings for a [Litestream](https://litestream.io/)-compatible cloud storage location, PicoShare will automatically replicate your data.

-You can kill the container and start it later, and it will restore your data from the S3 bucket and continue as if there was no interruption.
+You can kill the container and start it later, and PicoShare will restore your data from the cloud storage location and continue as if there was no interruption.

 ```bash
 LITESTREAM_BUCKET=YOUR-LITESTREAM-BUCKET